phoebe0511/PhoebeChatIOS/README.md

 # PhoebeChatIOS
-This app stores all user messages at firebase database.
+In this app, it stores all chat messages at firebase database.
-There still are some issues of "ChatCell", will be updated soon.
+Under developed, it will be updated later.